 - Clothing support: Excellent.
 You will always find clothing rigged for Gianni

 - Applier support: Excellent.
-Almost all skin creators have appliers for Signature bodies
+Almost all skin creators have appliers and BoM skins for Signature bodies

 - Customer service: Signature Body inworld group

 - Additional notes: Signature also sell mesh heads.
 Applier support for these (outside their own skintones, which match their body default skintones) is almost non-existent, but with BoM you can use any system layers on them, so applier support is less important

 - Marketplace link: Not available on Marketplace

 - Price: L$2,999 (as at May 2020)

 - Physique: Gym-toned but less muscular than Signature ‘Gianni’ (although it can be bulked out with some shape slider work).
 Has prominent inguinal crease built into the mesh, and light veining on the arms

 - Ease of use: A little less intuitive than Signature.
 Selecting the alpha cuts on the HUD can be a bit fiddly, and there is a ‘rotate’ button that you need to click to access alpha cuts for the back of the body.

 It’s not set up for BoM, but a free relay HUD is available on the Second Life Marketplace to enable BoM.Update: As of September 2021 the body now has a BoM option on its HUD.